alls7554/ks-web/README.md

-# Advanced WebProgramming - First half of 2020
+# Advanced WebProgramming - First half-year of 2020